Officially out now: The TypeDB 3.0 Roadmap >>

 2. At the very bottom, click the Delete button and then the Confirm button.

-3. Commit the transaction by the Commit (studio check) button at the top toolbar.
+3. Commit the transaction by the studio check Commit button at the top toolbar.

 You can also do the same by right-clicking on the type in the Type browser panel and choosing the Delete option, then clicking the Confirm button.